pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    s
    s.explode()

-Here is a typical usecase.
-You have comma separated strings in a column and want to expand this.
+A comma-separated string value can be split into individual values in a list and then exploded to a new row.

 .. ipython:: python

     df = pd.DataFrame([{"var1": "a,b,c", "var2": 1}, {"var1": "d,e,f", "var2": 2}])
-    df

-Creating a long form DataFrame is now straightforward using explode and chained operations

-.. ipython:: python

     df.assign(var1=df.var1.str.split(",")).explode("var1")